Where Do I Donate/Re-Home/Recycle?

 Batteries (rechargeable): Austin Public Libraries, Austin Recycle & Reuse Drop-off Center, Batteries Plus , Home Depot, Lowe’s

-Books: your local neighborhood Little Free Library(ies) or Recycled Reads in Austin, Texas or check with your local school or public library.
+Books: your local neighborhood Little Free Library(ies) or check with your local school or public library.

 Brita Filters: https://www.brita.com/recycling-filters/